Points of Pride

 Home to the only research facility in North America dedicated solely to the study of the life of Beethoven.
-The Ira F. Brilliant Center for Beethoven Studies has the largest collection of Beethoven material outside of Germany, including a lock of the great composer's hair and fragments of his skull.
+The Ira F. Brilliant Center for Beethoven Studies has the largest collection of Beethoven material outside of Germany, including a lock of the great composer's hair.

 Home to the premier center for the study of Nobel Prize-winning American author John Steinbeck, with a collection of 40,000 items including manuscripts, original letters, inscribed first editions, and the author's published works.